cncf/wg-coc/code-of-conduct-proposed.md

 ## Scope

-This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+This code of conduct applies both within project spaces and in other spaces (public or private) when an individual's words or actions directly impact a CNCF project or the CNCF community.

 ### CNCF Events

-CNCF events, or events run by the Linux Foundation with professional events staff, are governed by the Linux Foundation [Events Code of Conduct](https://events.linuxfoundation.org/code-of-conduct/) available on the event page.
+CNCF events that are produced by the Linux Foundation with professional events staff are governed by the Linux Foundation [Events Code of Conduct](https://events.linuxfoundation.org/code-of-conduct/) available on the event page.
 This is designed to be used in conjunction with the CNCF Code of Conduct.

 ## Our Standards